stencila/stencila/docs/steps/0000-steps.md

 status: <Draft | Active | Accepted | Deferred | Rejected | Withdrawn | Final | Superseded>
 ---
 ```
+Definitions:
+**Process** - A Process StEP describes a process surrounding Stencila, or proposes a change to a process.
+Examples include procedures, guidelines, changes to the decision-making process, and changes to Stencila.
+**Feature** - A Feature StEP describes a new feature for Stencila, or proposes a major change to an exisiting feature.
+Examples here.
+**Fix** - A Fix StEP [definition here].
+Examples here.

 ## File name

 StEPs should have a file name with the pattern `step-XXXX-SLUG.md`, where `XXXX` is the StEP number and `SLUG` is a human readable shortened title (e.g. `cell-editor`).

+## Parts of a great StEP
+**Introduction**: provide an informal context and motivation
+**Definitions**: provide terms used in Stencila
+**Concepts**: explain concepts and rationale
+**[Distinction]**: if necessary position to existing solutions
+**Examples**
+**Implementation**: links to specifications etc.

 ## Auxiliary files